 With the saltwater intrusion expected to move up the Mississippi Rover residents are panic buying bottled water.
 Brooke Thorington has more.

-Gas prices in Louisiana are down by nearly one cent compared to last week’s statewide average for a gallon of regular gas at $3.40.
+Gas prices in Louisiana are down by nearly four cents compared to last week’s statewide average for a gallon of regular gas at $3.36.
 Teiko Foxx has more.

 Tonight’s Powerball Jackpot is worth $785 million.
 Dustin Annison with the Louisiana Lottery says it has a cash value of $367 million and it’s the fourth largest jackpot in the game’s history…